12 Movie Sequels You Didn’t Know Were Cancelled

 12. The Mask 2

 The first film wasn’t a homerun either, I agree, but I would have rooted for the sequel for one and one reason only, Jim Carrey.
 With the energy and manic comedy Carrey brought to the character, and his brand of physical humour that is now his trademark, working big time for the film, ‘The Mask’ swept through with ease.
 I happened to watch this movie very late, and being a fan of the animated series, I absolutely adored Jim Carrey in the role.
-Understandably then, when the eccentric actor refused to reprise his role, fearing that appearing in sequels and repeating characters would damage his integrity as an actor, the sequel being planned by New Line Cinema was automatically cancelled.
+Understandably then, when the eccentric actor refused to reprise his role, fearing that appearing in sequels and repeating characters would damage his integrity as an actor, the sequel being planned by New Line Cinema was automatically canceled.
 I ultimately think it was for the good, as the studio thankfully did not recast for the role.
 A standalone sequel, ‘Son of the Mask’ was released in 2005 sans Carrey, and that’s the last we heard of that character.

 11. Ghostbusters 3

 The first was an absolute delight to watch with Bill Murray in top form.
-The second one, not so much, still enjoyable in a lot of parts, though not as bad to not warrant a sequel of what could have been a successful trilogy of films worth remembering; and definitely not bad enough to warrant that unnecessary reboot with an all-female star cast.
+The second one, not so much, but still enjoyable in a lot of parts, though not as bad to not warrant a sequel of what could have been a successful trilogy of films worth remembering, and definitely not bad enough to warrant that unnecessary reboot with an all-female star cast.
 The project being shelved came from Bill Murray’s refusal to reprise his role as Dr. Peter Venkman, with the studio subsequently going ahead with the production of the titular videogame, incorporating most of the elements of the early script for Ghostbusters 3 into the game.

 10. Hellboy 3